 All the other fields can be left as default values and real servers can be associated with the VIP in the normal way.
 With a firewall mark Virtual Server, the load balancer forwards traffic to the selected real server without changing the destination port.
-So, incoming traffic to port 80 on the Virtual IP will be forwarded to port 80 on one of the IIS servers and likewise, incoming traffic to port 443 will be forwarded to port 443 on the same IIS server.
-Therefore, when you add the real servers to a firewall mark based virtual server it doesn't matter which port you specify.
-All firewall mark based services are passed through to the same port they tried to connect to.
-So if the customer requests port 80 they will be sent to port 80 on the real server.
+So, incoming traffic to port 80 on the Virtual IP will be forwarded to port 80 on one of the real servers.
+Likewise, incoming traffic to port 443 will be forwarded to port 443 on the same real server.